COMU 101 Public Speaking I

 In this course, students will apply multimedia techniques to storytelling in the context of journalism.
 They will analyze diverse audiences and determine how that analysis influences story creation.
 Additionally, students will select the most appropriate medium for disseminating information.
 Students will complete a project that requires effective research and journalistic writing.
-Online only.
 3 credits.

 COMU 370 Principles of Public Relations

 This course provides a thorough examination of the theories, practices, effects, and principles of public relations.
 Students will explore the roles and responsibilities of public relations, such as media relations, ethical considerations, and dissemination of information via technology and social media.They will engage in storytelling that achieves specific strategies and serves intended audiences.
 Additionally, they will address the role of public relations in civic, community, governmental and global contexts.
 3 credits.

 COMU 375 Media Ethics

 In this course, students will address ethical issues in the context of media and communication.
 They will identify the historical foundations of ethics.
 They will also apply various approaches to case studies and dilemmas that may occur in a media-related environment.
 Students will consider how to balance the relationship between personal beliefs and professional behavior.
 3 credits.

 This course is a comprehensive review of effective written and oral communication in academic and professional settings.
 Students build knowledge and skills in the process of researching and writing reports and preparing presentations that clearly communicate the intended message.
 3 credits.

 In this course, students will explore how organizations apply social media strategies to achieve their goals.
 They will seek out and evaluate case studies in social media that include best practices and blunders.
 Topics include social media content development and platforms as well as managing the rapid growth and change in this medium.
 Students will create a social media strategy for an organization or product.
 3 credits.